-Dennis Haskell was born into a working class family in the western suburbs of Sydney; his father was a carpenter (d.1983) and his mother a florist.
+Dennis Haskell was born into a working class family in the western suburbs of Sydney; his father was a carpenter (d.1983) and his mother (d.2017) a florist.
 He attended primary schools in Croydon, Auburn West and Berala, before going on to Homebush Boys High School.
 He completed a Commerce degree at the University of New South Wales and worked as an accountant or lecturer in business studies for almost a decade, in Sydney and London.
 He travelled and lived in Europe and North America for two years from late-1970, marrying in London in 1972.
 He and his wife, Rhonda, who was also from Sydney, returned to the city in late-1972.

 Haskell began an Arts degree at Sydney University in 1973, studying English and Philosophy; during this time he lectured and tutored in Commerce at UNSW.
 He broke with accounting when he became a Tutor in English at Sydney University in 1977, completing his PhD (on W B Yeats) in English in 1980 (awarded in 1981).
 He moved to Perth to take up a lectureship at The University of Western Australia in 1984.
 He eventually became a Professor of English and Cultural Studies at UWA and held many committee and management positions, including Deputy Dean of the Arts Faculty and Chair of Academic Board.
 On his retirement a symposium on “Creative Writing and its Contexts” was convened by the Westerly Centre, UWA and the Association for the Study of Australian Literature in his honour.

 He and Rhonda had two sons.
 Rhonda was diagnosed with ovarian cancer in June 2006 and Dennis took early retirement in July 2011; she died in February 2012.
 His book of poetry, Ahead of Us (2016) describes the cancer experience; all royalties from the book go to the Cancer Council of WA.
 His next collection, And Yet… (2020), includes poems which describe his subsequent experience of Rhonda’s death.